tfgg/yournextmep/_candidates/eu2014/libdem/catherine-bearder.md

 person: catherine-bearder
 region: south-east
 party: libdem
-title: South East - Liberal Democrats - Catherine Bearder
+title: Catherine Bearder is running for MEP in South East for the Liberal Democrats
 incumbent: true
 ---